josephclander/svg-sprites/README.md

 As we are using these svg tools to reduce file size and the number of http requests I used the sprite for the navigation.
 Only the background and logo use the original files.
 However, I have kept the file with all the svgs, each one reduced to --pretty.

 As a hack, I thought about styling the colour of the logo text to 'transparent' on mobile screens to enable us to again reference the sprite.
-I haven't to stick more closely to the task criteria.
+I haven't so that the final output sticks more closely to the task criteria.

+### Browser testing

+This site was tested succesfully on a live server on Chrome v86, Safari 14.0 and Firefox 83.